ezenielrios/jwa/README.md

 11. User Acceptance Testing  (UAT)
-Acceptance testing is done by the customers to check whether the delivered products perform the  desired tasks or not, as stated in requirements.
+User Acceptance testing is done by the customers to check whether the delivered products perform the  desired tasks or not, as stated in requirements.

 Software testing can be divided into two steps:
 1. Verification: it refers to the set of tasks that ensure that the software correctly implements a specific function.